 This past month I have shared the span from preschool to middle school – our curriculum choices for each age and stage.
 Today we reach high school.
-We are headed into our third year of high school.
+In the fall of 2015, we are headed into our fourth year of high school.

-This year we again have two high schoolers – young adults in 10th and 11th grade.
+This year we again have two high schoolers – young adults in 11th and 12th grade.
 Two high schoolers.
+(A senior and a junior in 2015!)
 I am thankful my husband and I have the privilege of this time with our young adults.
 Thankful we can tailor an educational plan with their input and with consideration of their gifts, talents and needs.
 Am I as nervous as I was this time last year about high school?
 Actually not.
 But oh I am definitely still learning.
 It’s still continuing education for me!
 But I have proof.
-I have seen how the Lord provides and we have two years of high school behind us!
+I have seen how the Lord provides and we have three years of high school behind us!
 Plus, I still say…

 God does not ask your ability or your inability.
 He asks only your availability. ~ Mary Kay Ash